vduseev/ilexconf/README.md

 If you just assign a value to any key, you override any previous value of that key.

-In order to merge assigned value with the existing one, use `merge` method.
+In order to merge assigned value with an existing one, use `merge` method.

 ```python
 config.database.connection.merge({ "password": "different secret" })